Steve McQueen: Stunts, motor racing and flying

 McQueen was an avid motorcycle and race car enthusiast.
 When he had the opportunity to drive in a movie, he performed many of his own stunts, including some of the car chases in Bullitt and the motorcycle chase in The Great Escape.
 Although the jump over the fence in The Great Escape was done by Bud Ekins for insurance purposes, McQueen did have considerable screen time riding his 650 cc Triumph TR6 Trophy motorcycle.
 It was difficult to find riders as skilled as McQueen.
 At one point, using editing, McQueen is seen in a German uniform chasing himself on another bike.
 Around half of the driving in Bullitt was performed by Loren Janes.

 McQueen and John Sturges planned to make Day of the Champion, a movie about Formula One racing, but McQueen was busy with the delayed The Sand Pebbles.
-They had a contract with the German Nürburgring, and after John Frankenheimer shot scenes there for Grand Prix, the reels were turned over to Sturges.
-Frankenheimer was ahead in schedule, and the McQueen-Sturges project was called off.

 McQueen considered being a professional race car driver.
 He had a one-off outing in the British Touring Car Championship in 1961, driving a BMC Mini at Brands Hatch, finishing third.
 In the 1970 12 Hours of Sebring race, Peter Revson and McQueen (driving with a cast on his left foot from a motorcycle accident two weeks earlier) won with a Porsche 908/02 in the three-litre class and missed winning overall by 21.1 seconds to Mario Andretti/Ignazio Giunti/Nino Vaccarella in a five-litre Ferrari 512S.
 This same Porsche 908 was entered by his production company Solar Productions as a camera car for Le Mans in the 1970 24 Hours of Le Mans later that year.
 McQueen wanted to drive a Porsche 917 with Jackie Stewart in that race, but the film backers threatened to pull their support if he did.
 Faced with the choice of driving for 24 hours in the race or driving for the entire summer making the film, McQueen opted for the latter.

 McQueen competed in off-road motorcycle racing, frequently running a BSA Hornet and using alias Harvey Mushman.
 He was also set to co-drive in a Triumph 2500 PI for the British Leyland team in the 1970 London-Mexico rally, but had to turn it down due to movie commitments.
 His first off-road motorcycle was a Triumph 500 cc, purchased from Ekins.
 McQueen raced in many top off-road races on the West Coast, including the Baja 1000, the Mint 400, and the Elsinore Grand Prix.